willmcgugan/willmcgugan.github.io/_posts/2025-07-23-announcing-toad.md

 When new tokens arrive before the previous update has finished, they are concatenated and stored until the widget is ready for them.
 The end result is that the display is only ever a few milliseconds behind the data itself.

+### Get the code

+This work will shortly land in the [Textual repository](https://github.com/textualize/textual).
+I would expect this to be a common occurrence working on Toad.
+If it belongs in the core library it goes in the core library, so expect Toad features being available in Textual prior to the release of Toad itself.